azagniotov/stubby4j/README.md

 ## Why would a QA use stubby4j?
 * Specifiable mock responses to simulate page conditions without real data.
-* Ability to test polling mechanisms by stubbing a sequence of responses for the same URI, that are sent to the client in a loop
+* Ability to test polling mechanisms by stubbing a sequence of responses for the same URI
 * Easily swappable data config files to run different data sets and responses.
 * All-in-one stub server to handle mock data with less need to upkeep code for test generation